shockdesign/hello-my-name-is/README.md

 Or watch it on YouTube here - https://www.youtube.com/watch?v=Z4iKVwJ6q7c&feature=youtu.be

- - Graphics were created by @mikehdt
+ - Graphics were created by https://github.com/mikehdt
  - Music was composed and tracked by Chris Mylrea (known as cTrix)

 Development environment uses the following technologies/compilers: